sketchings/beginning-php-training/README.md

 ## What is Here?

-Each session folder contains a copy of that session's slide deck (as PDF), sample code, and/or tutorials.
+Each session folder (linked below) contains a copy of that session's slide deck (as PDF), sample code, and/or tutorials.
 You are welcome to clone or download this repository for offline viewing.

-Since we are live-streaming Midwest PHP this year, it might be wise to use an offline copy of the slide deck in case there are bandwidth/transmission problems during the session.
+Since we are live-streaming [Midwest PHP this year](https://midwestphp.org/schedule), it might be wise to use an offline copy of the slide deck in case there are bandwidth/transmission problems during the session.
 We'll do our best, but sometimes stuff happens!

 **Slack Channel**: We have a slack channel dedicated to the Beginner Track during the live-streamed sessions.
 Midwest PHP will provide you access information.
 One speaker will be monitoring the channel